HeskeyBaozi/umi-plugin-mobx/README.md

 // or src/mobx.js
 export function config() {
   return {
-    enforceActions: 'strict' // use strict-mode
+    enforceActions: true // or 'strict' for strict-mode };
-  };
 }
 ```